Reimagining the Queen's Park Farm

 There are some great features for both concepts, some of which seem like they could be reasonably applied to either.
 Could there not be an option to choose features from either concept, rather than limiting the choices?

-Ann asked 4 months ago
+Ann asked about 2 years ago

 Hi there, thank you for this question.
 The survey questions were designed to understand your favourite elements from each of the concepts, and to also let us know if there is one concept you prefer over the other.
 The answers to these questions will help us understand which option is preferred or if a hybrid option (i.e. a mix of the favoured elements from the two options), is the best design for the future of the farm space.